kidunot89/wp-graphql-composer/README.md

     </WPProvider>
   );
 ```
-The following view components have a `compose` functions.
+The following view components have a `composer`.
 - **archives**
 - **header**
 - **main**